2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 Next Four Out: Pitt, Mercer, South Alabama, Southeast Missouri State

 The bubble, for now, is on the weaker side.
 It starts with a pair of ACC teams, with Virginia Tech and NC State in the field, not yet secure, but still pretty comfortably above the rest of the pack here.
-Texas State also moves into the field, while Purdue jumps back in as our final team in.
-East Carolina drops out, and they join Louisiana, Miami (OH) and Troy just outside of the NCAA Tournament.
+Texas State also moves into the field, while Purdue jumps back in as our final team.
+East Carolina drops out, and it joins Louisiana, Miami (OH) and Troy just outside of the NCAA Tournament.
 Pitt, Mercer, South Alabama and Southeast Missouri all have serious work to do, but aren’t completely out of it just yet.

 Los Angeles Regional